-The Company's management and the Audit Committee of the Board of Directors have taken steps recently to re-evaluate the Company's internal control over financial reporting, and have concluded there are material weaknesses in their design of such internal controls.
-The material weaknesses relates to the identification and recognition of troubled debt restructurings and impaired loans and timely receipt of appraisals for participated loans.
-The Company's Board of Directors implemented several steps to improve the processes in June 2011, and thus will remediate the material weaknesses.
+The Company's management and the Audit Committee of the Board of Directors concluded there were material weaknesses in the design of such internal controls as of December 31, 2010.
+The material weaknesses related to the identification and recognition of troubled debt restructurings and impaired loans and timely receipt of appraisals for participated loans.
+The Company's Board of Directors implemented several steps to improve the processes in June 2011, and thus remediated the material weaknesses.
 Included in these steps are the following: